 When you are ready to carve and serve your Christmas Ham, check out How to Cook, Glaze and Carve a Holiday Ham for pointers from the pro’s!

 Quick tip: Stay away from AllRecipes — the recipes aren’t vetted and can get an amateur into trouble.
-And a bonus!
-Portraits of all 44 presidents with ham.
-You’re welcome.

 About gThankYou, LLC